Hendrixer/intro-nextjs-v2-instructions/lessons/02-Next.js/C-Getting-started.md

 create-next-app@latest --experimental-app
 ```

-This will install all the node_modules you need, setup a basic app with example code for you to get started.
+This will install the node_modules you need, and setup a basic app with example code for you to get started.
 I recommend using this approach when starting a Next.js app.

 ## Manually